jonseymour/florida/MARY-JANE-K.md

 **If you multiply the answer to Part A/Q1, Part B/Q2 and Part C/Q3 and you get either 1/8 or 1/27 you may have the "wrong" answer.
 Contact [Jon](mailto:jon.seymour@gmail.com) to discuss before proceeding since Part D will be more interesting that way.**

-You are handed a key which decodes the pseudonyms used in Part C - similar to the process the Australian Government will use to link your Census responses to third party data sources - along with all details relevant to Part A and Part C, including the means by the which the random selections of Jc/Jane and Mc/Mary were performed.

-It turns out that Mc = Mary, Jc = Jane and Kc = K, all from Part A of this question.
+You are handed a key which decodes the pseudonyms used in Part C. It turns out that Mc = Mary, Jc = Jane and Kc = K, all from Part A of this question.

 Q1.
 What is the chance that K/Kc will answer "Yes" if asked: "Are you a girl?"

   A) Same as Part A/Q1.
 B) Same as Part C/Q1.
-C) NFI.
-D) Other.
+C) Other.

 Q2.
 What is the chance that Jane/Jc will answer "Yes" if asked: "Do you have a sister?"

   A) Same as Part A/Q2.
 B) Same as Part C/Q2.
-C) NFI.
-D) Other.
+C) Other.

 Q3.
 What is the chance that Mary/Mc will answer "Yes" if asked: "Do you have 2 daughters?"

   A) Same as Part A/Q3.
 B) Same as Part C/Q3.
-C) NFI.
-D) Other.
+C) Other.

 ---
 # Discussion